drb/auto-translator/README.md

 * Clone the repo out
 * Run `composer install`
 * Define your keys that require translation in template.json
-* Set target languages in json-translate.php
+* Run `php json-translate.php -i <source.json> -o <output.json> -s <source language> -l <target languages> -v`
-* Run `php json-translate.php -s en -l fr,de,es -v`
+* e.g. `php json-translate.php -i template.json -o output.json -s en -l fr,de -v`

-The output is written to `output.json`.
+The input is taken from template.json, the English strings are translated to French and German, then the output is written to `output.json`.